nWish8/Dust/README.md

 # Dust Audio Visualizer

 This repository contains a small real-time audio visualizer written in Python.
-It captures audio directly from the system's default **speaker output** (loopback) using the `soundcard` library and displays the frequency spectrum in a Pygame window.
-No physical microphone is required.
+It captures audio using the `pyaudio` library and displays the frequency spectrum in a Pygame window.
+On Windows it records from the default speaker output using WASAPI loopback so you can visualize music or other playback.
+On other platforms the default input device is used.

 ## Setup (Windows)